foresterre/miniview/README.md

 setting Cargo [features](https://doc.rust-lang.org/cargo/reference/features.html).
 The piston-window backend can be enabled using the `backend_piston_window` feature, and the pixels backend can be enabled using the `backend_pixels` feature.

-The default backend is **piston-window**.
+The default backend is **pixels**.
 This backend will be used if no-default-features is not specified.
+Note that the default backend is not available on MacOS.

 The next sections provide examples, on how to enable each backend.
 Only one backend should be enabled at a time.